Richard Lloyd (guitarist): Solo career

 He is known to teach other aspiring guitarists in his studio in New York City, where he frequently produces other acts.
 He acted as producer, recording engineer and band member on the Rocket from the Tombs album Rocket Redux, released on Smog Veil Records.
 He has also produced a number of records for other New York bands, including The Blondes, Inc., Christopher Purdy, Miss Mother USA and Kevin Otto; as well as Skinny Girls Are Trouble (2010), the third album by country-punk songwriter Jim Neversink.
 His other current projects include a reformation of Rocket from the Tombs.
 He still owns the famous pinstriped Stratocaster he played with Television.

 In 1994, he was cast by Cynthia Plaster Caster.

 As of 2016, Lloyd has released seven solo albums, beginning with Alchemy in 1979, Field of Fire in 1986 (reissued in 2007 with an additional disc of music), the live disc Real Time in 1987 (recorded at CBGB) and The Cover Doesn't Matter in 2001.
 The Radiant Monkey was released on Parasol Records in late 2007.
 The CD features Lloyd on everything but drums (played by session drummer Chris Purdy, with Television's Billy Ficca on one track).
 The Jamie Neverts Story, released on Parasol in 2009, was Lloyd's tribute to his hero, Jimi Hendrix; and was dedicated to the memory of his friend Velvert Turner; "Jamie Neverts" was the secret name that Velvert and Lloyd came up with to prevent all the kids in the neighborhood from trying to come along when they went to see Hendrix.

 In 2010, he released Lodestones, sometimes referred to as Nuggets From the Vault.
 It was issued on vinyl in 2018 for Record Store Day.
 Of the album, Lloyd said: "I found a large box of unmarked cassettes going back quite a few years.
 When I began listening to them, I found a number of finished products – songs that for some reason I [had] failed to put on records.
 [I] got a machine to transfer the cassettes to CDs and I transferred [the] CDs to my machine at my studio and mastered them.
 When finished I had a 10 song record.".
 According to Lloyd's website, other players on the record are John Klages and David Leonard on rhythm guitar, and most likely Steve Cohen on bass and Ed Shockley on drums.
 In 2016, he released Rosedale.
 While Lloyd plays all the instruments on most of the album, Billy Ficca and Chris Frantz also play on a few tracks, and local musicians bassist Terry Clouse and drummer Jeff Brakebill from his new hometown of Chattanooga, Tennessee, are also featured.
 In 2018, Lloyd published his memoir, Everything Is Combustible: Television, CBGB's and Five Decades of Rock and Roll.

 Personal life

 In 2015, Lloyd married Sheila O'Keefe.
 His memoir notes he has a son, Dylan.

+In March 2026, Lloyd was diagnosed with Cholangiocarcinoma.